-NOTE: We at JCS Zone thought it necessary to account for the unusual listing of two performers alongside certain roles.
+NOTE: We thought it necessary to account for the unusual listing of two performers alongside certain roles.
 This is because two versions of this cast album were released: one with the principal cast, the other featuring the alternates or understudies for some of the roles.
 At least one review indicates a later re-release mixed tracks from both versions, with some songs featuring the principals and others the alternates.
 Your copy may vary!

 Jesus of Nazareth…………Oleg Kazancheev

 King Herod…………Sergey Prokhanov

 Simon Zealotes…………Eduard Stepin / Vadim Prodanov